Ingenuim/ERC721_/README.md

       `npx hardhat run scripts/fileName.js --network goerli`

-- after that create another file for checking the balance of your token, and deploy it again but this time on the Mumbai test network
+- after that create another file for checking the balance of your token, and deploy it again on same test network

-      `npx hardhat run scripts/fileName.js --network mumbai`
+      `npx hardhat run scripts/fileName.js --network goerli`
+- after that copy the deployed file and check it on the goerli.etherscan.io and confirm it

 ## Contributing